This article is your guide to logistics customer portal development.

 A customer portal with IoT integration has short-term and long-term benefits for logistics performance.
 Reactive decisions save your cargo in case of emergencies, while in-depth data analysis can help you improve asset efficiency.

 Take advantage of automated data analysis

 Spreadsheets won’t be enough to analyze vast amounts of data.
-If you want to make the most of IoT and Big Data, you need to invest in automated data analysis.
+If you want to make the most of IoT and Big Data in logistics, you need to invest in automated data analysis.
 Machine learning can help you turn raw data into actionable information, thanks to which you can:

 - Create more efficient routes to avoid late shipments